jacksonwalters/dft-finite-groups/README.md

-# DFTs of finite groups over various fields
+# DFTs of finite groups

 Implements the DFT for the cyclic group, dihedral group, and symmetric group.
 We work over the complex numbers in this example notebook.